Skip to main content

 Cardholders Overview

 Cardholders are individuals who can hold virtual cards issued through your FYATU Issuing application.
-Before issuing cards, you must create cardholder profiles with identity information for compliance and fraud prevention.
+Create cardholder profiles with basic information and start issuing cards immediately.

 Core Concepts